nmfs-opensci/nmfs-jhub/README.md

 # nmfs-jhub

-I have set us up a JupyterHub/RStudio cloud-computing site on Azure.
+I have set us up a JupyterHub Python/JupyterNotebook & R/RStudio cloud-computing site on Azure.
 Its on Kubernetes and will spin up VMs as needed.
 The VMs are not huge: 2CPU & 8 Gig RAM

 https://jhub.opensci.live/hub/login